lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 * $\omega_{t}$ represents the total reliability of the test ($\omega_{t}$)
   + In the *psych* package, this is calculated from a bifactor model where there is one general *g* factor (i.e., each item loads on the single general factor), one or more group factors (*f*), and item-specific factors.
-* $\omega_{h}$ extracts a higher-order factor from the correlation matrix of lower level factors, then applies the Schmid and Leiman [-@schmid_development_1957] transformation to find the general loadings on the original items.
+* $\omega_{h}$ extracts a higher-order factor from the correlation matrix of lower-level factors, then applies the Schmid and Leiman [-@schmid_development_1957] transformation to find the general loadings on the original items.
 Stated another way, it is a measure of the general factor saturation (*g*; the amount of variance attributable to one common factor).
 The subscript "h" acknowledges the hierarchical nature of the approach.
   +  the $\omega_{h}$ approach is exploratory and defined if there are three or more group factors (with only two group factors, the default is to assume they are equally important, hence the factor loadings of those subscales will be equal)
   + Najera Catalan [@najera_catalan_reliability_2019] suggests that $\omega_{h}$ is the best measure of reliability when dealing with multiple dimensions.
-* $\omega_{g}$ is an estimate that uses a bifactor solution via the SEM package *lavaan* and tends to be a larger (because it forces all the cross loadings of lower level factors to be 0)
+* $\omega_{g}$ is an estimate that uses a bifactor solution via the SEM package *lavaan* and tends to be a larger (because it forces all the cross loadings of lower-level factors to be 0)
   +  the $\omega_{g}$ is confirmatory, requiring the specification of which variables load on each group factor